-Tea (茶 orcha) is intertwined with Japanese culture and enjoyed at almost every occasion, from daily life to the precision and beauty of the traditional Japanese tea ceremony, known as the “way of tea”.
+Tea (茶 orcha) is intertwined with Japanese culture and enjoyed at almost every occasion in Japan, from daily life to the traditional Japanese tea ceremony.

-Although the majority of tea produced in Japan is its high-quality green tea, the country also boasts a wide range of specialty teas, both of which have been curated for you in this Care Package.
-We also include an in-depth English guide with stories behind the products and the local producers, as well as recipes and brewing instructions.
+Although the majority of tea produced in Japan is green tea, the country also boasts a wide range of specialty teas, which have been curated for you in this Care Package.

 TRADITIONAL GREEN TEAS

-This certified organic sencha green tea is grown and cultivated by hand deep in the mountains of Shikoku Island.
+This rare, certified organic sencha green tea is grown and cultivated by hand deep in the mountains of Shikoku Island.
 Known asyamacha, or mountain tea, it has a delicate sweetness and a mild astringency.
-The tea is quite rare given its low yield and only the tip of the shoot and its two first leaves are included.

-This genmaicha, or brown rice tea, is a blend of hand-roasted brown mochi rice (glutinous sticky rice), Uji green tea, which is arguably Japan’s most famous tea, andmatcha, the prized powdered tea traditionally used in the Japanese tea ceremony.
+This genmaicha (brown rice tea) is a blend of hand-roasted brown mochi rice, Uji green tea andmatcha, the prized powdered tea traditionally used in the Japanese tea ceremony.
 The result is a savory, toasted tasting tea with sweet, earthy undertones.

-Houjicha is made by roasting green tea leavesin aporcelain pot over charcoal.The leaves have a distinct earthy, reddish-brown color, resulting in a teawith a nutty, caramel-like flavor which is less bitter than other green teas.
-It has minimal caffeine making it a great choice even for children or before bed.
+Houjicha is made by roasting green tea leavesin aporcelain pot over charcoal.The leaves have a distinct earthy, reddish-brown color, resulting in a teawith a nutty, caramel-like flavor.
+It has minimal caffeine and is less bitter than other green teas.

-Shell ginger, or getto, is part of the ginger family and grows in abundance in Okinawa, Japan's southernmost tropical islands.
-The tea has a beautiful golden brown color when steeped and carries floral and clove undertones, a subtle spicy ginger aftertaste, and has 34 times more polyphenols than red wine.
+Shell ginger is part of the ginger family and grows in abundance in Okinawa, Japan's southernmost tropical islands.
+The tea has a beautiful golden brown color and carries floral and clove undertones.
+It has a subtle spicy ginger aftertaste and 34 times more polyphenols than red wine.
 Some say that it's the secret to the Okinawan's longevity!

-GOISHICHA (碁石茶) Prefecture:Kochi Producer:Otoyo-cho Goishicha Cooperation Ingredients:Yabukita (Japanese green tea), local mountain tea leaves (Caffeine) Size:6 x 1.5g tea bags
+GOISHICHA (FERMENTED TEA) Prefecture:Kochi Producer:Otoyo-cho Goishicha Cooperation Ingredients:Yabukita (Japanese green tea), local mountain tea leaves (Caffeine) Size:6 x 1.5g tea bags

 This goishicha is a rare type of fermented tea cultivated in the mountainous region of Shikoku Island.
-Once harvested, the tea leaves are steamed for almost three hours in wooden barrels and then fermented twice, before being cut into squares and dried on straw mats for several days in the sun.
-The entire process takes nearly two months and results is a smooth, mellow tea with reduced astringency and bitterness.
+Once harvested, the tea leaves are steamed for almost three hours then fermented twice, before being dried in the sun for several days.
+The entire process takes nearly two months and results is a smooth, mellow tea with low astringency and bitterness.

-Kuromamecha is a nutty, sweet tea made from roasted black soybeans known askuromame(lit. black beans) which can also be found in the traditional New Year's Day meal in Japan known asosechi ryori.
-Produced in Hokkaido.
-Japan’s northernmost prefecture, the black soybeans found in this tea are plump and flavorful producing an aromatic and gentle sweetness.
+Kuromamecha is a nutty, sweet tea made from roasted black soybeans known askuromame.
+Produced in Hokkaido, Japan’s northernmost prefecture, the black soybeans found in this tea are plump and flavorful producing an aromatic and gentle sweetness.